shreyn/ResearchNotes/Symbolic Regression/General Symbolic Regression/Functional Equivalence and Redundancy (Semantics).md

 - Simple to implement, and works across arbitrary functions
 - But cannot fully prove equivalence (only provides evidence), so might miss equivalence if sample points are chosen poorly, floating point errors
 #### Canonicalization
-Canonicalization is the process of transforming expression trees into a unique, standardized form.
+Canonicalization is a powerful process of transforming expression trees into a unique, standardized form.
 It does not require proving full functional equivalence.
 It provides a mechanical procedure that reduces redundancy.
 ##### Examples
 - Commutativity